Jesus cures the crippled woman

 As it was, she could see only the dirt at her feet, as many people can see only bad things.

 - She could not look up and see the possibilities before her.

 - She could not see the smiles on people’s faces.

 - She could not see the sky.

 - She could only see downwards to the dirt.

 Jesus called her over into the center of the synagogue, from the side where she had been standing.

 This was an unusual thing to do.
-Women usually stayed in the side area of the synagogue, sitting on built-in masonry benches in rows against the wall.
+Women usually stayed in the side area of the synagogue, sitting on masonry benches against the wall.

-Now she could look upwards, and she could see forwards.
-It was not just her body that was healed, but her soul as well.
+Now she could look upwards, and see forwards.
+It was not just her body that was healed, but her mind as well.
 Her immediate response was to praise God.